mateusdreher/api.aprova-mail/README.md

 ## Docs

-After execute the api access the [docs](http://localhost:3000/docs)
+After execute the api access the [docs](http://localhost:3000/docs).
+**All the endpoints and respective payloads are described in the docs**

 ## Using Api